What Is a Physics Solver & Calculator?

 Cons

-- Mathematica is very expensive, making it less accessible for individual students
+- Mathematica is very expensive, making it inaccessible for many individual students

-- The software has a steep learning curve due to its vast functionality
+- Steep learning curve due to its vast functionality and unique programming language

 Who They're For